redhat-developer/vscode-didact/README.md

 # Next steps

-1. Create a way to register a Didact tutorial.
-2. Create a way to get a list of registered tutorials.
-3. Find the best way to ensure that files (project.json, commands referencing files in a project scaffolded by a project.json) are accessible across extensions (i.e. if I register a tutorial in Camel K, the Didact extension should be ok with finding all the available commands and any files)
+1. Find the best way to ensure that files (project.json, commands referencing files in a project scaffolded by a project.json) are accessible across extensions (i.e. if I register a tutorial in Camel K, the Didact extension should be ok with finding all the available commands and any files)
-4. Provide a better CSS that perhaps mimicks what is being done in the Integreatly Walkthroughs project.
-5. Look into finding ways to chain commands together so that you can do things like create a project and open a file all in one go.
+2. Look into finding ways to chain commands together so that you can do things like create a project and open a file all in one go.
-6. Look at the Eclipse Cheat sheet approach to see if we can glean anything - http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fextension-points%2FcheatSheetContentFileSpec.html
+3. Look at the Eclipse Cheat sheet approach to see if we can glean anything - http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fextension-points%2FcheatSheetContentFileSpec.html
-7. Also look at the Integr8ly Walkthroughs to see if we can glean anything - https://github.com/integr8ly/tutorial-web-app-walkthroughs/tree/master/walkthroughs
+4. Also look at the Integr8ly Walkthroughs to see if we can glean anything - https://github.com/integr8ly/tutorial-web-app-walkthroughs/tree/master/walkthroughs
-8. Figure out how to stash the generated HTML from the markdown locally in the user's global workspace so that we can persist the state of checkboxes as the user works through various steps - essentially enabling it between sessions
-9. Figure out a way to limit the `Start Didact Tutorial from File` context menu to only work for Didact files.
+5. Figure out a way to limit the `Start Didact Tutorial from File` context menu to only work for Didact files.
-10. Figure out a way to limit the `Didact Scaffold Project from File` context menu to only work for Didact Project Scaffolding files.
+6. Figure out a way to limit the `Didact Scaffold Project from File` context menu to only work for Didact Project Scaffolding files.
-11. Figure out a way to reference files from the project json structure instead of providing file content directly so file content is copied and more manageable going forward.

 **Enjoy!**